XrView QML Type

 Controls the level of fixed foveated rendering for the XrView.

 Foveated rendering reduces GPU load by reducing image quality (resolution) in areas where the difference is less perceptible to the eye.
-With fixed foveated rendering the areas with reduced visual fidelity are fixed and do not change.
-On some platforms there is no concept of, or there is no control over, fixed foveated rendering.
-For example, VisionOS-based devices perform dynamic, eye-tracked foveation, and thus the value of this property is ignored in practice.
-Whereas other devices, such as the Meta Quest 3, only have support for fixed foveation, in which case this property becomes relevant.
+With fixed foveated rendering, the areas with reduced visual fidelity are fixed and do not change.
+On some platforms, there is no concept of fixed foveated rendering or control over it.
+For example, VisionOS-based devices perform dynamic, eye-tracked foveation; thus, the value of this property is ignored in practice.
+Other devices, such as the Meta Quest 3, only support fixed foveation, which makes this property relevant.

 The value can be one of: